mkalz/kalz.cc/content/project/SOONER/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-**Funded via a grant of the Dutch Ministry of Education and the national coordination unit for educational sciences, September 2015 – August 2020), Budget: 1,35 Mio EUR (1.03 Mio acquired for own institution), http://www.sooner.nu**
+**Funded via a grant of the Dutch Ministry of Education and the national coordination unit for educational sciences, September 2015 – August 2020), Budget: 1,35 Mio EUR (1.03 Mio acquired for own institution, Role: coordinator), http://www.sooner.nu**

  The SOONER project focused on fundamental and accompagnying research about open online education (OOE) in the Netherlands.
 Open online education is viewed as a strategic activity of an educational institution with systemic implications for the organization.
 Based on proven approaches for program evaluations from the health sciences, the project will enable systematic and long-term research on open online education from a macro-, meso- and micro-perspective.
 In addition, this project combines fundamental and accompanying research.
 SOONER will be organized via three PhD-projects on 1) self-regulated learning skill acquisition in the context of OOE, 2) motivation and intentions as key to drop-out in OOE and last but not least 3) scalable support solutions for OOE including learning analytics.
 These projects will be framed by a Post-Doc project that focuses on the structural and organizational embedding of OOE.